 An MMA fighter has to punch, kick, strike and perform submissive holds to earn a win and this victory does not come easily.
 A fighter has to spend a minimum of two productive hours a day in the gym, focusing mainly on fighting skill development and then on body strengthening and endurance exercises such as free weights and cardio activities.

 The importance of meeting the nutritional requirements of a fighter cannot be emphasized enough.
 No doubt, the diet of a fighter has to be well thought out and substantial in nutritive quality, in order to support their high demands of nutrients as well as calories.

 Manny Pacquiao, known as the Pac-Man, is certainly one of the most celebrated boxers in the history of the sport.
 It is reported that “Pacquiao burns up to 7,000 calories a day during training and has to eat six meals a day to fuel and repair his body”.
 He consumes about 7000 to 8000 calories a day including five protein shakes.

 An MMA fighter has to be in his prime at the right time on the fight night.
 Unlike other professional athletes, MMA fighters get only a few chances in a year to prove their mettle.
 One botched fight can have huge implications in their career and life.
 Diet plays a crucial role in an MMA fighter’s life the same way rigorous training sessions they undergo.

 Planning and following nutritionally balanced diets is not just limited to the training sessions.
 Even the fight night intake is very much under scrutiny.
-Be it pre-workout meals, nitrate rich fluids just 90 minutes prior to the rounds, recovery shakes after the tough sessions, all have to be taken in the right amounts to enhance their performance and ensure that the martial artist is in top form and primed for fighting.
+Be it pre-workout meals, nitrate-rich fluids just 90 minutes prior to the rounds, recovery shake after the tough sessions, all have to be taken in the right amounts to enhance their performance and ensure that the martial artist is in top form and primed for fighting.